Electrogravitational

 interaction at the nucleon level of matter.
 Actually, since the fluxes of

-the matter to give rise to gravitational and electromagnetic forces, it also
+to give rise to gravitational and electromagnetic forces, it also seems that

-seems that some part of the energy of these fluxes should turn into the kinetic
+some part of the energy of these fluxes should turn into kinetic energy of

-energy of motion of the matter and thus heat it to high temperatures, which is
+motion of matter and thus heat it to high temperatures, which is not observed.

 It turns out that there is such a